BZoennchen/Pages/_posts/2024-01-02-conspiracy.md

 This requires some degree of cohesion.
 It goes against our more and more individualistc togetherness.
 Bogner points out that people are considerably constrained in their expression of dissent if scientific truth is translated into a politic that knows no alternative.
+His statement resonates with the relation between the belief in conspiracy theory and narcism.
 He writes:

 >The struggle against science and experts can thus be understood as a struggle against determinations that were not chosen by oneself.
 >For such determinations must appear as an impudent imposition to the individualized, modern person, who is increasingly called upon today as a self-responsible shaper of their destiny, as a self-entrepreneur or 'Me Inc'.
 >Therefore, the struggle against facts is, not least, a struggle for autonomy.
->From this perspective, *science denial* appears as a critique that is in tune with the times, insofar as it derives its plausibility from the current conditions of subjectification.
+>From this perspective, science denial appears as a critique that is in tune with the times, insofar as it derives its plausibility from the current conditions of subjectification.
 >In the protest against established knowledge, the disappointed hope of the highly individualized, activated subject for complete sovereignty and a fully comprehensible, decision-open world is discharged. -- {% cite bogner:2021 %}

 If politicians give knowledge absolute authority over political decisions, and these decisions realize certain values, the only way to fight for different values is to fight a different truth.